MicroFocus/sv-trainings/README.md

 ## How to begin
 1) Download and install the SV Designer 2022 (or later) as described step by step in the [install guide](/Install%20SV%20Designer.md).
-2) Download PDF with [Hands-On Instructions](https://github.com/MicroFocus/sv-trainings/raw/main/Resources/SV%20Training%20-%20Hands%20On%202022.pdf) to follow.
+2) Download PDF with [Hands-On Instructions](https://github.com/MicroFocus/sv-trainings/raw/main/Resources/SV%20Training%20-%20Hands%20On%202022.pdf) to be used together with the videos.
 3) Download [training resources and sample messages](https://github.com/MicroFocus/sv-trainings/raw/main/Resources/Training.zip).
 4) Start watching the videos below, beginning with the first one.
 5) You will also need a REST API client to invoke services.
 Use your favorite one, or [search the web and install one](https://www.google.com/search?q=rest+api+client).